 – Honey – is a natural antimicrobial and antibacterial agent.
 Raw honey can be added to tea, yogurt and nuts.

-– Elderberry syrup – is another natural immune booster and reduce the severity and duration of the common cold.
+– Elderberry syrup – is another natural immune booster and reduces the severity and duration of the common cold.

 – Garlic – is very healthy for the body and it has antiviral, antibacterial and antiseptic properties.